-Cos ϕ vs. power factor λ
+Cos ϕ vs. Power Factor λ

-Cos ϕ vs. power factor λ
+Cos ϕ vs. Power Factor λ

 This technical report discusses the distinction between power factor and cosine phi.